jayanthkoushik/corgy/docs/corgy.md

 This amounts to `nargs=3`.
 All types in the sequence must be the same.
 So, `Sequence[int, str, int]` will result in a `TypeError`.

+**Tuple**
+`typing.Tuple` (or `tuple` in Python 3.9+) can be used instead of `Sequence`.
+The interface is the same.
+This is useful in Python versions below 3.9, since `typing.Tuple` accepts multiple arguments, unlike `typing.Sequence`.
+Note that adding arguments to a parser will require the tuple to have a single type.

 **Literal**
 `typing.Literal` can be used to specify that an argument takes one of a fixed set of
 values: